mlcommons/inference/language/llama2-70b/README.md

 ## Get Model
 ### MLCommons Members Download
 MLCommons hosts the model and preprocessed dataset for download **exclusively by MLCommons Members**.
-You must first agree to the [confidentiality notice](https://llama2.mlcommons.org), then you will receive a link to a directory containing Rclone download instructions.
+You must first agree to the [confidentiality notice](https://llama2.mlcommons.org) using your organizational email address, then you will receive a link to a directory containing Rclone download instructions.

 ### External Download